Dr Wael Kafienah

 Research interests

-- Cartilage tissue engineering using pluripotent stem cells
+- Cartilage tissue engineering using adult and pluripotent stem cells

 - Novel biomaterials for tissue engineering and drug delivery